20 Best Incentives for Your E-Commerce Site

 Contracts make consumers nervous.
 What if they don’t like your product or service?
 Will they be stuck paying for something they end up not needing?
 Long-term contracts make users feel trapped and hesitant rather than excited about your product.
 If you must have contracts as a part of your business model, offer a trial period so the user can take you for a test run.

 Similar to the above, offer a money-back guarantee to ensure the consumer that you have their backs.
 This incentive also shows confidence in your own product.
 You’re essentially saying you know they’ll love it so you have no problem guaranteeing their purchase.
-You’re putting your money where your mouth is and that goes a long way with consumers.
+You’re putting your money where your mouth is and that goes a long way with consumers, especially new customers.

 Allowing customers to customize a product plays into the idea of exclusivity.
 If the consumer feels like they are getting a one-of-a-kind product and design, they’ll value it more.
 Furthermore, customization is an upsell that can increase your revenue when executed properly.